nizwant/dotfiles/README.md

 - Log out and back in (or restart your terminal).
 - Zsh will load automatically and install all required plugins.
 - Tmux will also load the configuration automatically.
+- Download one of the nerd font, I'm using Jetbrains Mono
+- On ubuntu: `sudo apt install xclip` to enable copying

 To install TPM plugins, press **`[Prefix key] + I`** inside tmux.
 After installation, you should see the new theme and features (like mouse support).